 - Every position requires evaluating multiple possible future dice rolls

-- The doubling cube adds a unique strategic dimension (no equivalent in chess)
+- the doubling cube adds a unique strategic dimension (no equivalent in chess)

 - Position evaluation combines probability, risk management, and game theory